javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 });
 ```

-Now we have the same 1 -> 2 > 4 output, but with 1 second delay between each.
+Here each `.then` returns `new Promise(…)`.
+JavaScript awaits for it to settle and then passes on the result.

-When we return `new Promise(…)`, the next `.then` in the chain is executed when it settles and gets its result.
+So the output is again 1 -> 2 > 4, but with 1 second delay between `alert` calls.

-Let's use it with `loadScript` to load multiple scripts one by one, in sequence:
+Let's use it with `loadScript` to load scripts one by one, in sequence:

 ```js run
 loadScript("/article/promise-chaining/one.js")